lume/variable/README.md

 arg sets the value.
 Thus `count(count() + 1)` increments the value.

-This works because the `autorun` registers any reactive variables used inside the function as "dependencies", Any time a dependency in an autorun changes, the autorun re-runs the fun.
+This works because the `autorun` registers any reactive variables used inside the function as "dependencies", then any time a dependency in an autorun changes, the autorun re-runs the fun.

+This is called "dependency-tracking reactivity".

 An autorun with multiple variables accessed inside of it will re-run any time any of the accessed variables change: